The dome shaped Calvary Baptist Church in LeRoy is often referred to as “the golf ball church” for obvious reasons.

-At your request, we added it to our always lengthy queue and decided that we’d someday follow up on the interest and make it out there.
+We added it to our always lengthy queue and decided that we’d someday follow up and make it out there.

-One sunny spring day in March while driving aimlessly through the area, we decided to head home for the day and went North on Route 19 toward Interstate 490 toward home.
+One sunny spring day in March while driving aimlessly through the area, we started to head home.
+Our route for that leg of the trip went North on Route 19 toward Interstate 490 toward.
 Upon leaving the village of LeRoy, the Calvary Baptist Church appears unmistakably on the east side of the road.

-Merely on a whim, I decided to pull in to snap a couple photos and scope things out for a return in the future.
-At the time there was a group of people milling about just getting ready to close up the church and head home for the day after their Sunday service.
+Merely on a whim, I decided to pull in to snap a couple photos and scope things out.
+A group of people just getting ready to close up the church and head home for the day.

 Meeting Folks At Calvary Baptist Church In LeRoy

 When we pulled in, a couple people took notice and stopped over to say hello.
-After brief introductions, we found ourselves shaking hands with Jeremy Van Sant, the current pastor for Calvary Baptist who is probably a few years younger than us (as were the others we met.)
+After brief introductions, we found ourselves shaking hands with Jeremy Van Sant.
+He is the current pastor for Calvary Baptist and probably a few years younger than us.

-He’s been leading the group there for about three years now and his passion for sharing his church and faith was immediately obvious.
-Though I’m certain he had other plans for the remainder of his Sunday, he offered to bring us inside the oddly-shaped geodesic church and show us around.
+He told us he had been leading Calvary Baptist for about three years.
+Jeremy’s passion for sharing his church and faith was immediately obvious.
+Though I’m certain he had other plans for the remainder of his Sunday, he offered to bring us inside.

 Never ones to turn down an invitation to explore a new place, we promptly accepted the offer.